dmauldi3/Alphacam-QuickCam-Macro/README.md

 # QuickCam-Macro
-A place to track issues and developments of the Sasso QuickCam Macro
+A place to track issues and developments of the QuickCam Macro